nhaksar/nhaksar.github.io/about.md

 I'm a student at the University of Chicago, studying applied math and economics.

-Interested in antitrust, market structure, and international trade.
+Interested in market structure, firm dynamics, and international trade.

 Reach out to me at [nhaksar@uchicago.edu](mailto:nhaksar@uchicago.edu).